A concise tutorial review of reverse osmosis and electrodialysis: Theory of electrodialysis for a 1:1 salt solution

-A simple model for electrodialysis can be derived by an approach that we will outline next.
-In electrodialysis feedwater flows into two adjacent sets of channels, see Fig.~\ref{fig_RO_ED_technical_overview}B. In one series of channels the water will be desalinated, which are the diluate channels, denoted by `d'.
+In this section we describe theory for electrodialysis (ED) in a co-current design, for a 1:1 salt.
+In ED, feedwater flows into two adjacent sets of channels, see Fig.~\ref{fig_RO_ED_technical_overview}B. In one series of channels the water will be desalinated, which are the diluate channels, denoted by `d'.
 Salt ions move from these d-channels to the concentrate `c' channels.
-In many practical ED stacks, the flow pattern in each channel is in first approximation `at 90 degrees' to the flow pattern in adjacent channels.
+In many practical ED stacks, the direction of flow in a channel is at a 90$^\circ$ angle to the flow in adjacent channels.
 This is called a cross-flow geometry.
-This geometry is more complicated to model, and thus in this section we assume that we have perfect co-current flow, i.e., we assume a one-dimensional geometry where the two flows enter the module from the same side and flow in the same way on either side of the membranes.
+This geometry is more complicated to model, and thus in this section we describe that we have perfect co-current flow, where the two flows enter the module from the same side and flow through the stack in parallel.
 The two channels can still be different in width and the flowrates (thus residence times) can be different.